the-1000th-summer/KemonoViewer/Readme_en.md

 After launching the app, go to Settings and set the paths for downloaded files and the database.
 You can then start browsing media.

 The app isn't notarized, so a window saying "Apple cannot verify 'KemonoViewer.app'" will pop up.
 Please go to Settings > Privacy & Security > Security and click "Open Anyway" to open the app.
 [Reference](https://developer.apple.com/news/?id=saqachfa)

+## TODO

+* Add English and Chinese language support to the software
+* Remove or repurpose unused code